Eligibility and Guidelines

 - Faculty sponsor (if applicable)

 - Executive Summary—two page limit in .doc, .docx or .pdf format.
+Samples are available at the Blank Center for viewing.
+Please contact Antonette Ho for more information.

 - Slide deck—maximum 10 slides in .pptx, .ppt or .pdf format.
 The slide deck must cover the following: description of venture, industry represented, target market, value proposition, backgrounds of team member(s), roles of team member(s), milestones completed to date (i.e. completed feasibility study, created website, etc.) and timeline of future goals.
 Be sure to emphasize the actions you have taken to date; tasks you have completed; and the steps you will take to move the venture forward.
+Samples are available at the Blank Center for viewing.
+Please contact Antonette Ho for more information.

 - All applicant(s) must agree that the materials they are submitting are their original work.
 The applicant(s) will retain all rights to the materials regarding their use at all times prior to and following the competition.